kimjoar/kimjoar.net/_posts/2011-05-18-understanding-user-acquisition-in-freemium.markdown

    to try it out.
 And as one respondent said it, there should be "no risk for the user."

-So to summarize this loop: You have some users, you give a lot of value for free, you get them engaged, and they get other people interested, so you have to make it dead easy for these new users to get in and start using your service.
-This builds your userbase larger, and the loop continues.
+So to summarize this loop: You have some users, you give them a lot of value for free, you get them engaged, and they get other people interested, so you have to make it dead easy for these new users to get in and start using your service.
+This grows your userbase and the loop continues.

 The Learning Loops